 Pro Committed to supporting Opera browser

-I've been an Opera nerd forever now, and too few companies make a point of developing for it the same way they do for Chrome and Firefox
+Too few companies make a point of developing for Opera the same way they do for Chrome and Firefox; Atavi does.

 Pro Convenient ability to share bookmarks or folders of bookmarks

 Sharing a page is easy in just about everything, but when I need to share a folder of links (shopping list ideas or market research bundles), Atavi makes it easy for both me and the recipient.